noaione/yuusha-shoukan-ln/sources/v05/chapter4.md

 head in her hands.
 Then, after thinking for a moment, she shook her head and put Fate down.

 [Well, fine.
-You would be motivated soon enough anyway.... the God of Life will wake up after she hears about this.]
+You would be motivated soon enough anyway... the God of Life will wake up after she hears about this.]

 [...Unnn?
 What do you mean?]

-[As I said before, I received an extremely important task....
+[As I said before, I received an extremely important task...
 You better listen to me carefully.
 In the sixth day of the Tree month...
 Shallow Vernal-sama would come down to the Human Realm.]